 In 2009, Starzenski completed a documentary, Freedom House: Street Saviors, to tell the story.

-Starzenski showed his documentary at the Colorado State EMS Conference in Keystone, Colo., this weekend, and brought along two of the original Freedom House paramedics to answer questions.
+Starzenski showed his documentary at the Colorado State EMS Conference in Keystone, Colo., which I attended, and he brought along two of the original Freedom House paramedics to answer questions.
 They got a warm and enthusiastic response, even though few in the room had ever heard of Freedom House.

 Starzenski is a now-retired studio medic, not a professional film director.
 Sometimes the film’s background music drowned out the interviews, and (for instance) text crawls along the bottom were so small and blurry they were difficult to read.
 But the compelling story overcame those technical failures: it’s amazing to see where some of the big names in emergency medicine, from Dr. Safar to Dr. Caroline to Laerdal, intersected with the street to produce a spectacular result — and how overt racism nearly destroyed the legacy they helped create.